nonZero/python-course-presentation/5-regex.md

 # Compiled Patterns

-- Python compiled a Pattern object every time
+- Python compiles a Pattern object for every search
-- If using the same pattern more than once - it's best to create the Pattern ourselves
+- When using a pattern more than once - better create the Pattern ourselves

 ```python